 Apart from the normal risks in travel agency business, it’s important that your business remains covered for standard risks, especially if your store or office is unoccupied for a period of time.
 In general, cyber insurance policies will include coverage for working from home too.

 Challenges for a travel agency to survive in the current environment

-There are several challenges for a travel agency to survive in the current environment.
+There are several challenges for a travel agency or an online travel agency (OTAs) to survive in the current environment.
 These relate to your business reputation and duty of care, your ability to stay solvent and the extent to which you succeed in giving your customers what they want.